Marine initiatives planned for April 2024 – April 2026

 It should be noted that these regulations crosscut with multiple groups within Transport Canada and other government departments.
 Transport Canada will establish a working group to ensure appropriate consultation with all relevant stakeholders.

-The proposed changes are expected to be published in the Canada Gazette, Part I, in late 2026 with a 60-day public comment period.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in late 2026 with a 60-day public comment period.

 Departmental contact information